 Over the years, Caroline has managed and led many of the charity’s campaigns helping to bring about positive change for animals.
 Being a small charity, in addition to her role as CEO, she continues to fulfil an active role in a number of projects on a daily basis.

-Caroline spends much of her free time walking in the beautiful Cotswold countryside with her two collies, Hope and Mint, often accompanied by friends or family.
+Caroline spends much of her free time walking in the beautiful Cotswold countryside with her three collies, Hope, Mint and Rush, often accompanied by friends or family.

 Claire joined Naturewatch Foundation in March 2015 and quickly became a key member of our team.
-She is actively involved with all the animal welfare projects and campaigns undertaken by the charity, with a particular focus upon community engagement and compassionate shopping.
+She is actively involved with all the animal welfare projects and campaigns undertaken by the charity.

 With an art college background, Claire also enjoys designing some of our literature and creating images for social media.